maahzaade/SpellCorrector/README.md

 rections, separated by a comma and then a space.
 The last correction will be followed by nothing.
 Each misspelled word will be on a diferent line.
 If there are no misspelled words in the sentence, the output file should simply contain the number 0.
-To nd the list of spelling corrections, you should implement two algorithms:
+To find the list of spelling corrections, you should implement two algorithms:
 1. A simple linear search for the current word w in the dictionary, checking for each word in the dictionary if it is distance <= k from the searched word w.
 2. An algorithm using BK-trees.